vaastav/CS416-Tanks/PROPOSAL.md

 # Game Mechanics

+The minimum possible game that we can build involves players moving around, aiming, and firing within a static, fixed-size map.
+We'll start with that, and build our way up by adding stage hazards, more player interactions, health, lives, more weapons, and any number of other features.

 ## Network Architecture

+When players make moves, the whole network has to find out about them.
+The simplest possible configuration is to have every player connected to every other player, and to have all players send all their moves to every other player every time they make a move.
+By using clock synchronization, and a stable tie breaker such as random number generator, we can ensure a global serial order of events.
+Whenever a player makes a move, they send their new position to the other players, and whenever they fire they send their position and angle that they are firing at.

+Clients might be malicious, which means that every client has to validate the state at every step.
+With only movement and firing, those checks are reasonably simple.
+Each client verifies that the new position of a player is within the allowed movement speed, and that the position from which a player fires matches the players current position.
+Every client will likely have to keep events around in a buffer for a short while, to ensure that they only process events and update their state once there is a high likelihood that a global order has been reached.

+Once we have those features built, we'll work on more interesting network topologies, like those that we built for project one.
+We'll also work on adding other kinds of interactions, and on optimizations to improve latency.
+Those optimizations might involve relaxing the global order requirement, and instead only ordering events that interact with eachother.

 ## Gameplay

 We plan to build a game not unlike Tanks (Battle City), where players can move around and shoot at each other.
 The last player standing wins.
 Initially, our game will be very simple, without any health or stage hazards or anything.
 We'll grow our game mechanics as time goes on, adding things like stage hazards, status effects, and alternative goals.
 With this approach, we can grow the complexity to an almost arbitrary degree by adding features, but we can also scale back our ambitions if we run out of time.

 ## Peer Discovery

+We'll start with a central server to keep track of peers, much like in project one.
+Our server will eventually back the state of the game map, so that even if no players are connected, the world state is preserved.

 ## Clock Synchronization